3.6. Include packages in build¶

 See the shortcut section below for how to install many packages at once with make.

-Any package can be included or excluded in a LAMMPS build, independent of all other packages.
+Almost all packages can be included or excluded in a LAMMPS build, independent of the other packages.
 However, some packages include files derived from files in other packages.
 LAMMPS checks for this and does the right thing.
 Individual files are only included if their dependencies are already included.
 Likewise, if a package is excluded, other files dependent on that package are also excluded.

-Instead of specifying all the CMake options via the command-line, CMake allows initializing the variable cache using script files.
-These are regular CMake files which can manipulate and set variables, and can also contain control flow constructs.
+Instead of specifying all the CMake options via the command-line, CMake allows initializing its settings cache using script files.
+These are regular CMake files which can manipulate and set CMake variables (which represent selected options), and can also contain control flow constructs for more complex operations.

 LAMMPS includes several of these files to define configuration “presets”, similar to the options that exist for the Make based system.
 Using these files you can enable/disable portions of the available packages in LAMMPS.
 If you need a custom preset you can take one of them as a starting point and customize it to your needs.

-Running cmake this way manipulates the variable cache in your current build directory.
-You can combine presets and options with multiple cmake runs.
+Running cmake this way manipulates the CMake settings cache in your current build directory.
+You can combine multiple presets and options in a single cmake run, or change settings incrementally by running cmake with new flags.
+If you use a present for selecting a set of compilers, it will reset all settings from previous CMake runs.

 These commands install/un-install sets of packages:

-Installing or un-installing a package works by simply copying files back and forth between the main src directory and sub-directories with the package name (e.g. src/KSPACE, src/USER-ATC), so that the files are included or excluded when LAMMPS is built.
+Installing or un-installing a package for the make based build process works by simply copying files back and forth between the main source directory src and the sub-directories with the package name (e.g. src/KSPACE, src/USER-ATC), so that the files are included or excluded when LAMMPS is built.
+Only source files in the src folder will be compiled.

 The following make commands help manage files that exist in both the src directory and in package sub-directories.
 You do not normally need to use these commands unless you are editing LAMMPS files or are installing a patch downloaded from the LAMMPS web site.